Equitable Property Division In New Jersey

 New Jersey uses equitable property division laws.
 This means that the division of assets may not always be perfectly equal but is more in line with what the court believes is fair and just.
 This can make the case a bit more complex, as the court has to consider numerous factors to determine how property should be split up.

-If you’re going through this process in Burlington County, contact the lawyers at The Law Firm of Michael S. Rothmel, LLC, for a consultation.
-Our team of attorneys has more than 30 years of experience, so we can help you explore all of your options and protect your property rights.
+If you’re going through this process in Burlington County, contact our lawyer at The Law Firm of Michael S. Rothmel, LLC, for a consultation.
+Our founder, attorney Michael S. Rothmel, has more than 30 years of experience.
+We can help you explore all of your options and protect your property rights.
 Our office is also located right across the street from the Burlington County courthouse, making things convenient if you’re going through a divorce case.

 Marital Property Versus Separate Property